-Currently, Shred-It, Inc. is the state-contracted vendor for shredding services.
-Please note that Phil Koslowski, University Records Specialist, is the only one authorized to contact Shred-It to arrange for records to be disposed of.
+Currently, InfoShred, Inc. is the state-contracted vendor for shredding services.
+Please note that Cynthia Shea-Luzik is the only one authorized to contact InfoShred to arrange for records to be disposed of.

-How Do I Arrange to Have My Old Records Shredded?
+How Do I Arrange to Have My PAPER Records Shredded?

-When your area has records that need to be disposed of, please follow the steps below:
+When your area has paper records that need to be disposed of, please follow the steps below:

-- Once your RC-108 has been approved, Phil will contact you to arrange for the disposal of your records.
+- Once your RC-108 has been approved, Cynthia will contact you to arrange for the disposal

 Depending on the amount of records you have, you may:

-C. Can't I just use SCSU Recycling to dispose of non-official records?
+C. Can't I just use SCSU Recycling to dispose of non-official paper records?

-For non-official records, Records & Information Management also recommends that they be shredded in a secure manner.
+NO! - To be safe, Records & Information Management recommends that all non-official paper records be shredded in a secure manner.